Mirissa Travel Guide: What to See, Do, and Know Before You Go

 Secret Beach

 Secret Beach sits a short tuk tuk ride away.
 It used to feel hidden.
-It’s not secret anymore.
+It’s not a secret anymore.
 Still, it’s smaller and quieter than the main strip.

 Go early.
 By midday, it fills up.